Yoga for Constipation - 12 Poses to Improve Digestion

 We know that for most chronic constipation cases, finding and treating the underlying root cause often involves scientific testing, supplements and dietary inventions.
 However, movement and stress reduction are not only helpful for short-term symptom relief, they can also be an important tool during treatment and longer term prevention.
 While we’re not professional yogis (as you might have guessed from the pictures below!), our own personal and clinical experience, increasingly backed by scientific studies, is that yoga can be an effective adjunct therapy for IBS and other digestive conditions.

 Our approach to yoga for constipation from a clinical perspective is focussed on two main aspects; gentle movement and stress reduction.
 As such, the best way to incorporate the below poses into your yoga practice (for the less experienced yogis among us, anyway) is to think about them as stretches.
 We typically recommend holding each pose for about one minute and focussing on moving in a way that makes your body feel good - you don’t need to force these postures or pretend you’re auditioning for Cirque du Soleil.
-Just work with what feels good for you, and your bowel will love you for it.
+Just work with what feels good for you, and your bowel (and overall health) will love you for it.